 CLIMATE DATA IS A CRITICAL TOOL in planning for resilient communities into the future.
 Assessing threats from climate change and planning effective mitigation and response strategies is a key element for emergency managers and other planners to reduce future risk.
 It is crucial to understand the potential impacts of climate change and the associated priorities and vulnerabilities of communities, including population, the environment, critical infrastructure, and more.
 However, vulnerability is a nuanced concept and most effective as an indicator of risk when planners seek to understand and address vulnerability as close to the individual level as possible and in association with a specific hazard.
-Climate data is a critical tool in planning for resilient communities into the future.

-For example, in HSEM Region 2, population projections show a decrease in children but a substantial increase in seniors.
-Older people may be more at-risk for respiratory complications during dry, dusty periods, or have limited access to transportation if wildfires necessitate evacuation.
+For example, in HSEM Region 3, population projections show a slight decrease in children but a substantial increase in seniors.
+Older people may be more at-risk for respiratory complications during dry, dusty periods, or have limited access to transportation if evacuation is necessary.
 Considering the impacts of climate change to vulnerable populations is just one example of how to prioritize mitigation and response planning.